Star One takes the safety and security of our cardholders very seriously.

 In order for Star One to assist you with a dispute, important information surrounding your purchase and dispute are required.
 The information is used to appropriately categorize your dispute with Visa.

 Some of the dispute reasons require additional documentation by Visa to help support your case.
-The dispute process is similar to a lawsuit, the side with the strongest evidence wins.
+The more evidence to support your dispute the better opportunity for a favorable outcome.

-Correspondence to and from the merchant, additional paperwork associated with the charge, receipts, advertisements, etc. The more documentation you can provide, the more likely your case will be ruled in your favor.
-It is also a good idea to save your receipts for purchases where you have paid by another means (cash, another credit card, etc).
-If you are charged twice, you may be required to show proof that the charge was paid for by another means.
+Correspondence to and from the merchant, additional paperwork associated with the charge, receipts, advertisements, etc. It is also a good idea to save your receipts for purchases where you have paid by another means (cash, another credit card, etc).
+The more documentation you can provide, the more likely your case will be ruled in your favor.

-In some cases, Visa requires that the merchant be given the opportunity to resolve the dispute whether it's to replace damaged merchandise, cancel a reoccurring charge, credit your account, etc. You should always take note of the date, time, and most importantly, the name of the person you spoke to and retain any cancellation, confirmation, or other identification number, if provided.
-Retain all written communication such as e-mail correspondence as it will support your proof at an attempt to resolve the disputed transaction with the merchant.
+In some cases, Visa requires that the merchant be given the opportunity to resolve the dispute whether it's to replace damaged merchandise, cancel a recurring charge, credit your account, etc. Take note of the date, time, and the name of the person you spoke to and retain any cancellation, confirmation, or other identification number, if provided.
+Retain all written communication.

-Call us immediately and speak to our Card Services Department.
+Call us or send us a secure message through online or mobile banking.
 Often times, we can provide additional information that may be helpful in identifying a charge or can take necessary action if the charge cannot be verified or identified.

 Visa requires a second opinion from a certified mechanic to validate the prior mechanics work, in dispute, to ensure that the disputed repairs are related to the repairs performed and authorized by the cardholder.
 A second opinion also ensures that the problem was resolved.

 Visa requires proof of a hotel cancellation as hotels can charge a one night "no show" charge to an account where a room/reservation was held by a Visa card.
-Most hotels will provide a cancellation number as it is required for a dispute.
+Most hotels will provide a cancellation number verbally or in an email confirmation.
 Always ask for a cancellation number or at the very least get the full name of the reservation clerk before ending the call if they insist a cancellation number is not necessary or they do not provide cancellation numbers.

-As the dispute process can be quite lengthy, it is not always feasible to notify cardholders when a dispute is won which is why a provisional credit is given as soon as possible.
+You will receive notification that your provisional credit is final.
 However, if there is a problem with a dispute or additional documentation is required, you will be contacted.

 Also known as the Cardholder Verification Value (CVV2), these digits help to prevent unauthorized use by ensuring that the physical card is in the cardholder's possession while shopping online or by phone.
 The code is located on the back of your card as shown below.
 Typically the signature panel will have a series of numbers, but only the last three digits make up the CVV2 code.